modeneis/tweetaspike/README.md

 ## Application Features

   * Register | Login | Logout
-  * Post &mdash; similar to tweets, only better since there's no character limit :)
+  * Post &mdash; similar to tweets, only cooler since there's no character limit :)
   * Follow &mdash; follow other users
   * Unfollow &mdash; unfollow users you are following
   * Following &mdash; list of users you follow including their posts